 This is most likely because we define ‘being a Christian’ differently from mainstream Christianity.
-For us, it is not believing in Christ as the Lord and Savior of mankind that makes one a “true Christian”; rather, it is the resolve of the individual to be Christ in the flesh to other people.
+For us, it is not the mere believing in Christ as the Lord and Savior of mankind that makes one a “true Christian”; rather, it is the resolve of the individual to be Christ in the flesh to other people.
 Jesus said, “Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.”
 Well, it works both ways.
-A Christian is Christ-like, not in the sense of being saintly and holy in appearance, but is unyielding in his/her resolve for being accepting of all people, regardless of who they are or what they believe.
+A Christian is Christ-like, not in the sense of being saintly and holy in appearance, but is unyielding in their own resolve for being accommodating of all people, regardless of who they are or what they believe.
 This is not to say that we should be accepting of unskillful behavior, though.
 People who violate creation by promoting destructive ideologies should be condemned, as Christ did no less within his time.

 Do you believe the Bible is the Word of God?